September 26, 2018

 One of the most common projects management challenges is the failure to estimate expenses correctly.
 Did you know that a study by Liquid Planner presented the finding that managing project costs were the principal problem faced by manufacturing project managers in 2017 (49.5%)?

 Cost misestimating can lead to staggering complications in any project development lifecycle.
 A project revolves around numerous entities, each incurring a significant amount of expense, such as equipment, software, human resources, consultation, and other unplanned overhead costs.

 It is no wonder that according to a study by Deloitte, 22% of professionals consider budgeting issues as a leading roadblock to project implementations.
 For this reason, it is absolutely critical to adopt a project management tool that can efficiently calculate, project and help you monitor project costs along the way.

-Poor risk management is one of the most common project management challenges.
+Poor risk management is one of the most common projects management challenges.
 According to James Lam in Enterprise Risk Management: From Incentives to Controls, strategic risks account for about 60 percent of major turndowns in market capitalization.
 He also added that operational risks contribute to 30 percent and financial risks about 10 percent to that downfall.

-At any level, project managers and teams need be on a constant lookout for potential risks and plan to avoid or mitigate the impact of these risks, altogether.
+At any level, project managers and teams need to be on a constant lookout for potential risks and plan to avoid or mitigate the impact of these risks, altogether.
 John A. Wheeler, Research Director at Gartner says that only 25% of companies view risk management as an important strategic tool.

 This research indicates the dire need to adopt risk management strategies.
 By having an effective risk management software in place, project management teams and managers can achieve a significant control on the projects through timely risk identification and strategy alignment.